MrYsLab/s3-extend/docs/translate.md

 [picoboard.txt file](https://github.com/MrYsLab/s3onegpio/blob/master/translations/picoboard.txt).
-And for the CircuitPlayground Express, you update the [playground_express.txt file.](https://github.com/MrYsLab/s3onegpio/blob/master/translations/playground_express.tx) You then either generate a GitHub pull request, or if you are unfamiliar with Git and pull requests, submit it as an issue to [https://github.com/MrYsLab/s3onegpio/issues.](https://github.com/MrYsLab/s3onegpio/issues) If you submit the translation as an issue, please call the issue:
+And for the CircuitPlayground Express, you update the [playground_express.txt file.](https://github.com/MrYsLab/s3onegpio/blob/master/translations/playground_express.tx) You then either generate a GitHub pull request or if you are unfamiliar with Git and pull requests, submit it as an issue to [https://github.com/MrYsLab/s3onegpio/issues.](https://github.com/MrYsLab/s3onegpio/issues) If you submit the translation as an issue, please call the issue: